-Governing Body Review: No fewer than 30 days prior to application submission, an SAA must make its grant application available for review to the governing body of the state or to an organization designated by that governing body.
-See Review Narrative section on page 16 for additional information.
+Governing Body Review: No fewer than 30 days prior to application submission, the applicant agency (fiscal agent in disparate situations) must make the grant application available for review by the governing body (or to the organization designated by the governing body.
+See the Review Narrative section on page 15 for additional information.

-Public Comment: At the time of application submission, an SAA must provide an assurance that the application was made public and an opportunity to comment was provided to citizens and neighborhood or community organizations to the extent the applicable law or established procedure makes such an opportunity available.
-See Review Narrative section on page 16 for additional information.
+Public Comment: At the time of application submission, the applicant agency (the fiscal agent in disparate situations) must provide an assurance that the application was made public and an opportunity to comment was provided to citizens and neighborhood or community organizations to the extent the applicable law or established procedure makes such an opportunity available.
+See the Review Narrative section on page 15 for additional information.